pmichaillat/pmichaillat.github.io/content/courses/w.md

 ###### Main readings

++ [Petrosky-Nadeau and Zhang (2021)](https://doi.org/10.1016/j.jmoneco.2020.01.009) – This paper constructs series for US unemployment and vacancy rates going back to the Great Depression (1929).
++ [Elsby, Michaels, and Ratner (2015)](https://doi.org/10.1257/jel.53.3.571) – This survey reviews the empirical properties of the Beveridge curve and possible microfoundations for it.
 + [Petrongolo and Pissarides (2001)](https://doi.org/10.1257/jel.39.2.390) – This survey reviews the microfoundations of the matching function, its empirical properties, and its applications.
-+ [Elsby, Michaels, and Ratner (2015)](https://doi.org/10.1257/jel.53.3.571) – This survey reviews the empirical properties of the Beveridge curve and possible microfoundations for it.
-+ [Petrosky-Nadeau and Zhang (2021)](https://doi.org/10.1016/j.jmoneco.2020.01.009) – This paper constructs series for US unemployment and vacancy rates going back to the Great Depression (1929).

 ###### Additional readings

++ [Walker et al (2024)](https://doi.org/10.3386/w33055) – This paper argues that slack is ubiquitous in developing countries.
+It also makes the case that accounting for slack is necessary to understand the development process and to predict the effects of development policies.
++ [Montgomery (1991)](https://doi.org/10.2307/2937911) – This paper generates an aggregate matching function from wage competition between firms.
 + [Shimer (2007)](https://doi.org/10.1257/aer.97.4.1074) – This paper generates an aggregate matching function from mismatch in local labor markets.
-+ [Stevens (2007)](https://doi.org/10.1111/j.1468-2354.2007.00447.x) – This paper generates a Cobb-Douglas matching function from a Poisson queuing process.
-+ [Montgomery (1991)](https://doi.org/10.2307/2937911) – This paper generates an aggregate matching function from wage competition between firms.

 ---